silcprotocol/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### `coin`

 * Applies to `cosmos.base.v1beta1.Coin`.
 * Denoms are converted to `display` denoms using `Metadata` (if available). **This requires a state query**.
-The definition of `Metadata` can be found in the [bank Protobuf definition](https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/proto/cosmos/bank/v1beta1/bank.proto#L79-L108).
+The definition of `Metadata` can be found in the [bank protobuf definition](https://buf.build/cosmos/cosmos-sdk/docs/main:cosmos.bank.v1beta1#cosmos.bank.v1beta1.Metadata).
 If the `display` field is empty or nil, then we do not perform any denom conversion.
 * Amounts are converted to `display` denom amounts and rendered as `number`s above
     * We do not change the capitalization of the denom.
 In practice, `display` denoms are stored in lowercase in state (e.g. `10 atom`), however they are often showed in UPPERCASE in everyday life (e.g. `10 ATOM`).
 Value renderers keep the case used in state, but we may recommend chains changing the denom metadata to be uppercase for better user display.
 * One space between the denom and amount (e.g. `10 atom`).